Parks & Gardens 庭園 The most beautiful traditional gardens and parks to visit in Japan

-In parks and gardens around the archipelago, the spring bloom of cherry blossoms announces that long-awaited symbol of the transience of life.
-The autumn maple draw in walkers, lovers, friends, and colleagues always on the lookout for joyful revelry, honoring the pleasure of being here and now.
+In parks and gardens around the country, the spring bloom of cherry blossoms announces that long-awaited symbol of the transience of life.
+The autumn maple draws in walkers, lovers, friends, and colleagues always on the lookout for joyful revelry, honoring the pleasure of being here and now.

 - Read more: the most beautiful Zen gardens

 The symbolism in Japanese gardens comes from their primary origin: religion.
 Their composition follows three main principles: miniature reproduction, symbolism, and the capture of landscapes.
 The miniaturization illustrates scenes in nature: stones, rivers, mountains, lakes, etc., in a reduced size.
 Finally, the landscape capture incorporates elements external to the garden, natural or not, in the composition and acts within limits imposed to insert the green space in a wider context.

 The enclosures of Japanese gardens are always closed: giving the illustion of a large space.
 The boundaries are more natural: they take the form of hedges, palisades, bamboo or trees, for example.

 THE JAPANESE GARDENERS, MASTERS OF ILLUSION